Religious Education

 Our RE lessons are based on a big question each half term, we make connections and collect clues to help us to answer the big question.
 We use concepts as a focus for our lessons and use key words to develop religious literacy and equip us with the skills we need to discuss religion.

 Religious Education in Key Stage One is taught for 50 minutes per week and 60 minutes per week in Key Stage Two.
 In Early Years children will encounter Religion and World Views through stories, using specific words, special books, places, objects, events and where possible visiting places of worship and meeting believers.
 Children in EYFS will explore festivals and special events throughout the year, allowing children to develop a sense of wonder, curiosity and empathy for the world around them.
+Across school, we will be exploring and gaining knowledge on various events and festivals across the year.

 • Safety and Sensitivity